kittinunf/fuel/.github/PULL_REQUEST_TEMPLATE.md

-Thank you for submitting your Pull Request.
+> Thank you for submitting your Pull Request.
 Please make sure you have familiarised yourself with the [Contributing Guidelines](https://github.com/kittunf/Fuel/CONTRIBUTING.md) before continuing.

 ## Description

-Include a summary of the change and which [issue](https://github.com/kittunf/Fuel/issues) this fixes.
-Also include relevant motivation and context.
+> Include a summary of the change and which [issue](https://github.com/kittunf/Fuel/issues) this fixes.
+Also, include relevant motivation and context.
 List any dependencies that are required for this change and why they are necessary.

-Fixes #0
+> Fixes #0
 Fixes #0

 ## Type of change

 Check all that apply

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug fix (a non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New feature (a non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] Refactoring (change which changes the current internal or external interface)
+- [ ] Refactoring (a change which changes the current internal or external interface)
 - [ ] This change requires a documentation update

 ## How Has This Been Tested?

 In case you did not include tests describe why you and how you have verified the changes, with instructions so we can reproduce.
-If you have added comprehensive tests for your changes, you may ommit this section.
+If you have added comprehensive tests for your changes, you may omit this section.

 ## Checklist: